aw-999/RISC-V-Team-13/README.md

 main branch in the rtl folder, we have the full verified single cycle RISC-V processor

-Pipelined branch - rtl pipelined folder , fully verified 5 stage pipelined RISC-V Processor
+Pipelined branch - rtl folder , fully verified 5 stage pipelined RISC-V Processor

+pipeline_cache2  branch - rtl folder -  2 way set assocative cache

+# How to use

+TO TEST 5 TEST PROGRAMS: open rtl folder in branch check datamemory has file "data.hex" , check instruction memory has file "program.hex" to run the 5 test programs, then do `bash ./doit.sh` or `bash ./doit_nonmac.sh` for mac / non mac.
+NOTE: THIS .SH FILE NAME MAY NOT BE CONSISTENT ACROSS 3 VERSIONS

+TO TEST F1 LIGHTS:

+change to rtl folder
+put "F1assembly.mem" in instruction memory. run `bash ./F1.sh` shell script.
+Connect Vbuddy

+TO PLOT PDF:

+change to rtl folder
+change instruction memory file to "pdf.hex" change data memory file to "gaussian.mem"  -- CHANGE FOR DIFFERENT DISTRIBUTION. run `bash ./pdf.sh`